numz/StableDiffusionPygameInpaintIsometricMap/README.md

 ## Commands

 1. Press "Escape" : access the menu
-2. Draw a Shape : maintain shift + left click to draw your shape (minimum 3 points for see shape)
+2. Draw a Shape : maintain left shift key + left click to draw your shape (minimum 3 points for see shape)
 3. Enter : validate your prompt
 4. arrow keys : move on the map